Crew of the ARES III

 - The Lancer: To Teddy Sanders.

-- Oh My Gods!: When asked if he believes in God, in the book he says he's Hindu and so has plenty to choose from.
+- Oh, My Gods!: When asked if he believes in God, in the book he says he's Hindu and so has plenty to choose from.
 In the film he responds that he has a Baptist mother and Hindu father, giving him even more options.
+In the book, he utters "Thank the gods" when Mark is safely brought aboard.

 - Race Lift: Was originally Indian and named Venkat Kapoor in the novels; in the movie he's half-black, half-Indian.